Ketamine for Substance Use Disorder

 Ketamine + Therapy

-Work through challenging life issues with Ketamine Assisted Psychotherapy, our most involved program, with a licensed mental health counselor trained in psychedelic therapy
+Work through challenging life issues with Ketamine Assisted Psychotherapy at our Bellevue location, our most involved program, with a licensed mental health counselor trained in psychedelic therapy

 Related articles